scrabbletank/farhome-rules/monstroustreasure.md

 You may spend a week studying a portion of the "Manuals of Talent" section.
 After completing your study you gain a feat of your choosing with the book disappearing the following morning.
 The book reappears in a random place in the same realm after 66 years.

+#### Sword of Tartarus
+*Legendary Sword +3, Requires Attunement*

+Can only be attuned by the true ruler of Tartarus.
+Maneuvers using this weapon add a wound die in death damage to the attack.
+On hitting a creature with this weapon they gain Hex 1 for 1 minute.

+While attuned to the sword you gain the _Souls of the Damned_ maneuver.

 ## Swords of Tyr
 The 8 Swords of Tyr are split across the various alignments: